openjs-foundation/cross-project-council/proposals/stage-3/CPC_CHARTER/CPC-CHARTER.md

-      liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to particiapte in these bodies.
+      liaison body with external open source projects, consortiums and groups and is also responsible for ensuring that the OpenJS Foundation has appropriate technical participation in standards bodies by finding an encouraging members from individual projects to participate in these bodies.
    1. Managing the Individual membership program.
    1. Managing programs to improve inclusivity and diversity.
    1. Guiding projects into appropriate Foundation paths.